jona-sassenhagen/statfail/statfail.md

 >The CWs across conditions were matched on word length and frequency: log frequency in CELEX (Baayen et al., 1993): HC = 2.71, LC = 2.70, SV = 2.69, *F* (2,646) = 2.35, *p* = 0.10.
 [@Wang:2012rn]

 The *p*-values are meaningless, less than redundant, and imply that the researchers in question have false intuitions regarding statistical inference tests.
-Specifically, they imply that *statistical significance* is confused with *practical relevance*; this can be deduced from the observation that a crude parameter *estimation* test was applied to a *known* parameter, which indicates that the researchers misunderstand *p*-values as *magnitude quantifications*.
+They show only that researches have become stuck in a rut of understanding statistics only as "significant", "not significant", and when it suits me, "tending towards significance".
+More explicitly, p-values in such cases imply that *statistical significance* is confused with *practical relevance*; this can be deduced from the observation that a crude parameter *estimation* test was applied to a *known* parameter, which indicates that the researchers misunderstand *p*-values as *magnitude quantifications*.
 I do not wish to single out and ridicule any specific researcher.
 I freely admit that in the past, I have conducted similar tests, or worse, avoided them out of laziness even though I (lazily) believed them to be appropriate.
 However, the scientific literature is full of such statements, implying that many researchers, editors and reviewers make the same mistake.
 Even the volumes of high-quality journals such as *Brain & Language* are full of such misuses of statistics.
 In the following, I will discuss the appropriate interpretation of such tests, attempt to explain what they are (wrongly) used for instead, and show how prevalent such mistakes are by presenting the number of these mistakes in the last two years of *B&L*.

 ## What's in a *p*?